-The Cultural Biography of Swords in Early Islam: An object of warfare and Socio-Cultural Artefact
+The Cultural Biography of Swords in Early Islam: Instruments of Warfare and Socio-Cultural Artifacts

 Introduction

-Material arts are embodied practices, which left explicit traces in documents and objects (Hing Chau, 2023: xiii).
-The concept of artefact biography provides a theoretical framework to understand the life-history of an artefact.
-This approach views artefacts not merely as static objects but as dynamic entities that accumulate meaning and significance through their interactions with people and contexts over time.
-This study uses two key elements of Artefact Biography to analyze the culture of Islamic swords.
-First, it examens the various owners of the artefact throughout its existence, exploring how ownership impacts the artefact’s social and cultural significance.
-Second, it investigates their practical and symbolic uses of the artefact, including its employment in daily life, rituals, combat, and how these uses evolve over time.
+The material arts are embodied practices that have left their traces in documents and objects (Chau, 2023: xiii).
+The concept of artifact biography provides a theoretical framework for understanding the life-history of artifacts not as static objects but dynamic entities that accumulate meaning and significance through their interactions with people and contexts over time.
+This study uses two key elements of artifact biography to analyze the culture of Islamic swords.
+Firstly, it analyzes the various owners of the artifact throughout its existence, exploring how different ownerships affect the artifact’s social and cultural significance.
+Secondly, it investigates both the practical and symbolic uses of the artifact, including its employment in daily life, rituals, combat, and how these evolve over time.

-Artefact biography is an approach derived from anthropology that considers the life history (biography) of an artefact as crucial to its meaning.
-The cultural biography of artefacts allows researchers to explore and reconstruct their histories and the human experiences they encapsulate, providing a deeper comprehension of past cultural practices and variations in societal values and social structures (Christian Greco, 2019: 7).
-The concept of cultural biography is essential in revealing how the significance of artefacts evolves over time through their interactions with people and environments.
-Understanding an artefact's us in daily life, rituals, or combat unveils its practical and symbolic roles, while its ownership history reflects social hierarchies, wealth, and cultural values.
-Additionally, exchanges of artefacts often indicate broader economic and social networks (Chris Gosden and Yvonne Marshall, 1999: 169-178; Jody Joy, 2009: 540-556; Hans Peter Hahn and Hadas Weiss, 2013: 1-14).
+Artifact biography is an approach derived from anthropology that considers the life-history of an artifact as crucial to its meaning.
+Studying the cultural biographies of artifacts allows researchers to explore and reconstruct their histories and the human experiences they reflect, providing a deeper comprehension of past cultural practices and changes in societal values and structures (Greco, 2019: 7).
+It is also essential for revealing how artifacts’ significance evolves over time through human and environmental interaction.
+Understanding an artifact’s uses in daily life, rituals, and combat allows us to understand its practical and symbolic roles, while understanding its ownership history provides insights into prevalent social hierarchies, wealth, and cultural values over time.
+The exchange of artifacts is also often indicative of broader economic and social networks (Gosden and Marshall, 1999: 169–78; Joy, 2009: 540–56; Hahn and Weiss, 2013: 1–14).

-The concept of artefact biography enriches our understanding of swords by tracing their journey through time, revealing how they were crafted, used, valued, and remembered within different cultural and historical contexts.
-The theoretical background of the research delves into the multifaceted significance of the medieval sword, drawing from various historical, cultural, and anthropological perspectives.
+Artifact biography enriches our understanding of swords by tracing their journey through time, revealing how they were crafted, used, valued, and remembered within different cultural and historical contexts.
+The theoretical background of the research delves into the multifaceted significance of the medieval sword, drawing on various historical, cultural, and anthropological perspectives.
 Although the primary approach is text-based research, an interdisciplinary approach is crucial for a comprehensive understanding of medieval Islamic swords.
-This approach integrates existing scholarship on medieval swords in different cultural contexts, focusing on typology, production, distribution, social significance, and the concept of 'living' swords (Robert W. A. Jones, 2023; Susan Elaine Brunning, 2013).
-This multi-layered methodological framework should ensure a careful synthesis of different types of evidence, facilitating a nuanced exploration of the cultural significance of swords.
-The notion of 'living' swords, or swords perceived as possessing personalities and agency is instrumental in understanding their cultural significance.
-Swords often have rich biographies due to their association with significant events, high-status individuals, and cultural rituals.
-They are frequently named, adorned with inscriptions, and passed down through generations, making them prime subjects for artefact biography studies.
-Medieval Islamic literature and historical accounts may reveal similar perceptions, where swords are attributed with names, histories, and symbolic meanings.
+This approach integrates existing scholarship on medieval swords in different cultural contexts, focusing on typology, production, distribution, social significance, and the concept of “living swords” (Jones, 2023; Brunning, 2013).
+This multi-layered methodological approach facilitates a balanced synthesis of various types of evidence, facilitating in turn a nuanced exploration of the cultural significance of swords.
+The notion of “living swords” perceived as possessing personalities and agency is key to understanding their cultural significance.
+Swords often have rich biographies due to their association with significant events, high-status individuals, and important cultural rituals.
+They are frequently named, adorned with inscriptions, and passed down through generations, making them prime subjects for artifact biographies.
+Medieval Islamic literature and historical accounts, in which swords are attributed with names, histories, and symbolic meanings, may reveal similar dynamics.